timschmidt/hyperreal/README.md

 certified structure to decide later predicates exactly or report uncertainty.
 It does not mean expanding every scalar expression to its largest possible canonical form.

+## Numerical Explosion

+`hyperreal` combats numerical explosion by preserving factored structure and asking for bounded refinement only at decision boundaries.
+Dyadic schedules, shared-denominator reducers, cached constants, computable approximation caches, exact-set facts, and lossy export labels keep large rationals and symbolic graphs from becoming the default representation for every operation.

 ## Performance Model

 Exact arithmetic is only useful in a systems stack if it is measured and kept under